hugeblank/Shatter/README.md

   end
 end,
 function()
+  while true do
-  os.pullEvent("shatter_resize") -- check for when the glasses get resized os.queueEvent("term_resize") -- apply it to the shell terminal end)
+    os.pullEvent("shatter_resize") -- check for when the glasses get resized os.queueEvent("term_resize") -- apply it to the shell terminal end end)
 ```